rednafi/rednafi.com/content/python/singledispatch.md

 print(process(1))
 ```

-Running this code will return
+Running this code will return:

 ```python
 >>> Float 12.0 has been processed successfully!
 >>> Integer 1 has been processed successfully!
 ```

-The above code snippet applies `process_int` or `process_float` functions on the
+The above code snippet applies `process_int` or `process_float` functions on the incoming
-incoming number based on its type.
+number based on its type.
 Now let's see how the same thing can be achieved with
-`singledispatch`.
+`singledispatch`:

 ```python
 # single_dispatch.py